 5 Estate Planning Mistakes to Avoid

 You have consulted a lawyer prepared a will and maybe even a trust agreement.
 Now you’re in good shape, right?
 Not necessarily.
-Here are five costly mistakes that people commonly make with their estate plan:
+According to a reputed estate planning law firm, here are five costly mistakes that people commonly make with their estate plan: